 As I close my eyes, I can vividly recall the moment when I reached the peak after a long trek full of patience.
 There were tears of joy.
 I’m truly blessed.
 Incredible India!

 What a trip man!
 New thrill, new challenges in every step.
-The trek to Kuari pass and Pangarchula peak in Auli was like one of those long roller coaster rides when you can actually feel the blood rushi
+The trek to Kuari pass and Pangarchula peak in Auli was like one of those long roller coaster rides when you can actually feel the blood rushing through your veins.

 More Things to do in Garhwal